Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/README.md

 - If your WSIs do not contain pen-marking artifacts, you can also use this pipeline:  [GitHub](https://github.com/Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA)
 - WSI-SmartTiling is designed to clean and prepare WSIs for deep learning model development, prioritizing performance over efficiency
-- The execution time for the proposed artifact detection, QrandQc, and MoE-CNN on an NVIDIA A100 GPU (80GB memory) running CUDA 12.2, Ubuntu 20.04, a 40-core CPU, and 512GB of RAM are 6.39, 2.96, and 1.92 minutes, respectively, for a WSI at 20× magnification
+- The execution time for the proposed artifact detection, QrandQc, and MoE-CNN on an NVIDIA A100 GPU (80GB memory) running CUDA 12.2, Ubuntu 20.04, a 40-core CPU, and 512GB of RAM are 6.39, 2.96, and 1.92 minutes, respectively, for a WSI at 20× magnification with dimensions (31,871 × 25,199) pixels
 - xxxxx
 - The WSI-SmarTiling pipeline is currently implemented with serial execution.
 Its computational cost can be significantly reduced by leveraging multi-GPU parallelism, optimizing with NVIDIA solutions like RAPIDS and MONAI, and implementing in C++ for improved efficiency